In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Lean & Clean, Gluten-Free, Diabetes-Friendly, Paleo, Carb-Conscious, Mediterranean, Soy-Free, Dairy-Free, Family-Friendly
+Dairy-Free, Lean & Clean, Gluten-Free, Mediterranean, Family-Friendly, Carb-Conscious, Diabetes-Friendly, Soy-Free, Paleo

 2 Servings, 430 Calories/Serving

-Red rice, or arroz rojo, is a staple in Mexican cuisine—and for good reason.
-This flavorful dish gets its stunning red color from umami-rich tomato paste, sweet smoked paprika, and our aromatic sofrito.
+Red rice never looked so good.
+Our version of arroz rojo gets its stunning crimson hues from umami-rich tomato paste, sweet smoked paprika, and our aromatic sofrito.